AlanStall/Test-first/README.md

 Test-First:
 Enjoying the Github.

-practice even more in Github.
+- Practice even more in Github;
+- To make a git pull to bring from Github to my machine;